LakeErie-PreyFish-Acoustics/erieacoustics/README.md

 <!-- badges: end -->

 The goal of `erieacoustics` is to provide a common set of functions for analysis of acoustic survey data in Lake Erie.
+The project also provides an RStudio project template to create the necessary directory structure for a Lake Erie acoustic survey to work with the package functions.
+The template can be accessed from RStudio by: File > New Project > New Directory and then by filling in the required meta data at project set up.

 ## Required Packages
 #### RDCOMClient